Azure/prometheus-collector/mixins/kubernetes/README.md

 ### Recording Rules

-The recording rules where taken from the default [kubernetes mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin/tree/master/rules) and incorporated into our repo for the default dashboards that the Azure Monitor Metrics addon provides.
+The recording rules were taken from the default [kubernetes mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin/tree/master/rules) and incorporated into our repo for the default dashboards that the Azure Monitor Metrics addon provides.
 If there is a need to update any of them then please note that the following places need to be updated too:

 1) OSS Communityu kuberenetes mixin - [link to rules](https://github.com/kubernetes-monitoring/kubernetes-mixin/tree/master/rules)
 2) Azure Monitor Metrics UX Extension